Saqib Saleem: 2013-present: Recent work

 Saleem at the audio release of Mere Dad Ki Maruti in 2013.

 The following year, Saleem appeared in Y-Films's comedy Mere Dad Ki Maruti, opposite Rhea Chakraborty, which was directed by Ashima Chibber.
 The film revolves around a Punjabi wedding, where a boy (played by Saleem) steals his father's car to impress a girl and portrays how his plans go astray.
 The year 2013 saw the release of the experimental anthology film Bombay Talkies consisting of four short films.
 Saleem was part of the Karan Johar's segment titled "Ajeeb Dastaan Hai Yeh", opposite Rani Mukerji and Randeep Hooda.
 He played the role of Avinash, a young homosexual man, who is infatuated by his co-worker's husband.

 Saleem followed this success with a lead role of Aniket Bhargava, a skating coach in the 2014 passionate drama Hawaa Hawaai.
 Directed by Amol Gupte, the film was proved to be a critical and commercial success, and Saleem received positive reviews for his performance; film critic Subhash K. Jha concluded, "Saqib is very cinematic, we witness the full force of Saqib's virtuosity.
 Noyon Jyoti Parasara wrote that "Saqib justifies his place".
 Saleem's next role was of a cricketer in the action thriller Dishoom (2016), also starring Varun Dhawan, John Abraham and Jacqueline Fernandez.
 Although Saleem said that the story of the film revolves around his character, critics noted that his "brief role" was overshadowed by the film's leading cast.
 The films was a commercial success.
 Despite mixed reviews, the film proved to be moderately successful at the box office.
-The Relativity Media and Balaji Telefilms joint-production Dobaara: See Your Evil featured Saleem and her sister (Huma Qureshi) as the children who are convicted with their parents murder.
+The Relativity Media and Balaji Telefilms joint-production Dobaara: See Your Evil featured Saleem and his sister (Huma Qureshi) as the children who are convicted with their parents murder.
 Directed by Prawaal Raman, the film was the official remake of the 2014 Hollywood film Oculus, and received mixed reviews from critics.
 The romantic comedy Dil Juunglee saw Saleem play a typical Delhi boy who aspires to be an actor but falls in love with his best friend (played by Taapsee Pannu).
 Although the film was poorly received and failed at the Box Office India, Saleem and Pannu's on-screen chemistry was praised by several critics.
 Sweta Kausal of Hindustan Times said that it was only "Taapsee Pannu's charm and Saqib Saleem's earthiness that keep the movie from getting unbearable."
 Renuka Vyavahare of The Times of India commented "Barring the earnest performances of the lead actors and the supporting cast, there's absolutely nothing wild or memorable about the film."
 After this he has worked in action-thriller Race 3 directed by choreographer changed director Remo D' Souza also starring Salman Khan, Jacqueline Fernandez, Daisy Shah, Anil Kapoor.
 The film was commercial success.